mpataki/blog/src/content/blog/note-tagging.md

 ### Rediscovery Is the Real Win

 The technical achievement is satisfying, but the practical value is in rediscovery.
 I regularly find notes I'd completely forgotten about.
 University mathematics notes that are relevant to a current graph theory problem.
 Old architecture decisions that inform new system design.
-Music theory concepts that apply to audio software I'm building at work.
+Media encoding concepts that apply to audio software I'm building at work.

 The breadth-depth spectrum in my tagging strategy makes this possible.
 When I search for `redis`, I find Redis-specific notes.
 When I search for `performance-optimization`, I find the Redis notes *plus* notes about optimizing React apps, database queries, audio processing pipelines, and a dozen other domains.
 The cross-cutting tags create unexpected connections.